gokul2736/gokul2736/README.md

 Phishing Link Detector – Identifying malicious URLs

-ProjectHer (Private) – Personal memory tracker / emotional storytelling via Git
+Project-K (Private) – Personal memory tracker / emotional storytelling via Git

 Dream Desk Setup – Planning a hacker lab with full gear

-## "Tech is my weapon, but passion is my purpose."
 ### In a world full of distractions, I have a reason to stay focused — and that reason is her. 🤍✨
 # — Gokul